 If you’re buying a puppy, find a good breeder who will show health clearances for both your puppy’s parents.
 Health clearances prove that a dog’s been tested for and cleared of a particular condition.

-In Jack Russell Terriers, you should expect to see health clearances for patellas (knees) and for the eyes.
+In Jack Russell Terriers, you should expect to see health clearances for patellas (knees) and the eyes.

 Legg-Calve-Perthes Disease, deafness, Patellar Luxation, glaucoma, and lens luxation are just some of the conditions that can affect Jack Russel Terriers.